SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 - For your application to access the containers or container content in search results, it must have access permissions to the corresponding container types.

-# Filter SharePoint Embedded content
+# Enumerate (filter) SharePoint Embedded content

-Content can also be filtered using URL parameters to return specific content in SharePoint Embedded containers.
+Content can also be enumerated using URL parameters to return specific content in SharePoint Embedded containers.
 This does not use the search API to retrieve items.
-See the [filter query parameter](https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http) reference.
+See the [enumerate query parameter](https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http) reference.

-## Example 1: Filter content by a specific column property and view the results
+## Example 1: enumerate content by a specific column property and view the results

-This example filters the specified container content by the column property that is on the item.
+This example enumerates the specified container content by the column property that is on the item.

 ### Request